trothr/blog/Richard/2020/20200531-talk-that-way.md

 praise God!), or the Toyota Prius.
 That year, the Prius still had a premium.
 I wanted the Prius.
 I was willing to get the Camry or Accord, and would have been happy with either of those as a great second choice.
+In the end, the Prius won fair and square.

 The Prius is a smaller car, so I sat in the back with the front seat slid fully back to be sure my son would fit in this vehicle when he